-Prior to this study, Joseph mainly published his work in the Journal of Cosmology, of which he is the founder, publisher, CEO and editor-in-chief.
-In 2010, Joseph published a paper titled, "Sex on Mars", where he tried to mitigate the sexual tension that would arise between male and female astronauts as they fly to Mars, suggesting that they may need to fly in separate spacecraft.
+Prior to this study, Joseph mainly published his work in the Journal of Cosmology, of which he is the founder, publisher, CEO, and editor-in-chief.
+In 2010, Joseph published a paper titled “Sex on Mars,” where he tried to mitigate the sexual tension that would arise between male and female astronauts as they fly to Mars, suggesting they may need to fly in separate spacecraft.

 “Performance of the sex act during a journey to Mars, may require potentially complex sexual gymnastics,” the paper reads.
 “On the other hand, any difficulties associated with sexual intercourse in space may turn out to be an easily solved problem of docking and entry as human are notorious for inventing ways of having sex despite all manner of logistical impediments.”